-It will be of interest to the readers of this booklet, especially to those who are citizens of Douglas, to know the circumstances of the first provision of public worship in our town.
+t will be of interest to the readers of this booklet, especially to those who are citizens of Douglas, to know the circumstances of the first provision of public worship in our town.
 It was on the Feast of S. Matthew (21st September, 1708) that Bishop Wilson consecrated the old Church of S.Matthew.
 Up to that time the nearest Church for the residents of Douglas was Braddan.
 It was not surprising that the good Bishop ever solicitous of the needs of his people resolved upon the erection of a Church which might better serve the wants of the people of Douglas.
-The following is a copy of the Deed of Consecration :—
+The following is a copy of the Deed of Consecration :

-" Whereas the Parish Church of Braddan in our Diocese is more than a mile distant from the township of Douglas, so that the inhabitants of the said town-ship wishing to hear the sacred Offices of the Church, as often as it behoves the sons of the Holy Mother Church, cannot easily approach it, particularly in the winter time, with the stream flowing between.
+" Whereas the Parish Church of Braddan in our Diocese is more than a mile distant from the township of Douglas, so that the inhabitants of the said town-ship wishing to hear the sacred Offices of the Church, as often as it behoves the sons of the Holy Mother Church, cannot easily approach it, particularly in the winter time, with the stream flowing between.And whereas certain honourable men of the said township, and a great many others, moved by pious and religious devotion, have at their own expense, and with our approval and consent, built an Oratory or Chapel

 We, therefore, Thomas, by Divine permission Bishop of Sodor and Man, on the 21st day of September, and Feast of S. Matthew the Apostle, in the year of our Lord 1708, and of our Consecration the 12th do separate this Chapel or Oratory from all common use."

 From that time onwards, ministered to by the little Oratory of S. Matthew alone, till late in the 18th Century, the little town of Douglas grew and prospered.
-Undiminished, nay augmented, is the sacred halo that tune weaves around the figure of the Island’s greatest Bishop—Thomas Wilson.
+Undiminished, nay augmented, is the sacred halo that tune weaves around the figure of the Islands greatest BishopThomas Wilson.
 It was but fitting and proper that a handsome Church should be his memorial, and our tribute to his enduring memory.

 Such is the Church of which we are to speak.
 But before doing so it will be of interest to recall some features of the old mother Church. it was a very plain building, small, and unpretentious, and its removal in 1897 proved it to have been without foundations.
 It stood in the Market Place, facing the end of James-street, and was colour-washed.
 The view of the interior which we give will afford an idea of its uninviting and unimposing appearance.